 Heading Data Definition/Description Variance Factor This section provides a range of factors attributable to the cause of the variances between the Budget Estimate and Actual expenditure.
-These are expressed as the standard variance factors of: • Australian Industry; • Foreign Industry; • Early Processes; • Defence Processes; • Foreign Government Negotiations/Payments; • Cost Saving; • Effort in Support of Operations; and • Additional Government Approvals.
+These are expressed as the standard variance factors of: Australian Industry; Foreign Industry; Early Processes; Defence Processes; Foreign Government Negotiations/Payments; Cost Saving; Effort in Support of Operations; and Additional Government Approvals.
 Explanation Explanations must address all of the variance factors noted above, where relevant.
 Material changes following the publication of the PAES may require an explanation.
 This explanation should agree to the In-year Cost Performance statement in Section 1.2.
 Section 2.3 Details of Project Major Contracts Contractor 13 List the contractors for the top 5 contracts valued at greater than or equal to \$10m.
 Contractors should be listed in order of signature date (in ascending order).
 The top five contracts listed should agree to the contracts listed in Section 2.1 Project Budget (out-turned) and Expenditure History.
 Signature Date The date the contract was signed.
-Price at Signature \$m and 30 Jun 19 \$m The value of th 30 Jun 19 \$m The value of th per Section 2.1 History plus releases as record All values are 6 Note: For the pto date experience.
-The value of the contract at signature.
+Price at Signature \$m and 30 Jun 19 \$m Signature \$m The value of the contract at signature.
+30 Jun 19 \$m The value of the contract at 30 June 2019 (i.e. value spent as per Section 2.1 Project Budget (out-turned) and Expenditure History plus remaining commitment as at the spot exchange rates as recorded in the FMIS at 30 June 2019).
+All values are exclusive of GST.
+Note: For the pre 30 June PDSS, projects should use the life to date expenditure per Section 2.1 plus remaining commitment in the FMIS as above.
 Type (Price Basis) Choices for this include: Firm (or Fixed); Variable; Cost Ceiling (capped); or Reimbursement (for FMS).
 For further information including templates refer to the ASDEFCON Suite of Tendering and Contracting Templates on the Defence intranet.